Yohn/editable-table-example/README.md

-editable-form-example
+editable-table-example
 =====================

-An example of an HTML form you can edit live in your browser
+An example of an HTML table you can edit live in your browser